yutian929/OnlineAnySeg/README.md

 <br>

-When finished, the 3D reconstruction and instance segmentation output of this sequence will be found at the `./output/` directory by default (you can also add "--output_dir" to specify output directory).
+When finished, the 3D reconstruction and instance segmentation output of this sequence will be found at `./output/` by default (you can also add "--output_dir" in running command to specify output directory).

 ### Run all sequences in the dataset